kibook/s1kd-tools/tools/s1kd-instance/README.md

 =======

 -A, --simplify
-Simplify inline applicability annotations and remove unused ones.
+Simplify inline applicability annotations, and remove annotations which are unambiguously valid or invalid.

--a, --remove-unused
+-a, --reduce
-Remove unused inline applicability annotations.
+Remove applicability annotations which are unambiguously valid or invalid.

 -C, --comment &lt;comment&gt;
 Add an XML comment to an instance.
 Useful as another way of identifying